HIGHLIGHTS-India unveils budget aimed at boosting pandemic-hit economy | Business

 * Sitharaman says expect two or more COVID-19 vaccines soon * India to launch new federal health scheme with outlay of around 641 billion rupees ($8.80 billion) over the next six years

 * To allocate 350 billion rupees ($4.81 billion) for COVID-19 vaccines, and allocate more funds if needed.
-POLICY

-* India to launch new vehicle scrapping policy * India to monetise infrastructure assets
+FINANCE

+* India to introduce bill for development financial institution with capital of 200 billion rupees ($2.74 billion) * To infuse 200 billion rupees ($2.74 billion) for recapitalization of state-run banks in FY2022

+* India to consolidate certain SEBI regulations for Securities Market Code * To relax FDI cap for insurance sector to 74% from 49%

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)